GNU Astronomy Utilities

 astarithmetic a.fits b.fits c.fits 3 0.7 quantile

-The output data type of all these operators is a 32-bit floating point number, except for madclip-fill-number, where an unsigned 32-bit integer is returned (see Numeric data types).
-This operator will combine the given inputs into a single output of the same dimension as one of the inputs.
-Each pixel of the output contains the requested statistic from the remaining values after filled MAD re-clipping.
 This operator is very similar to min, with the exception that it expects two extra operands (parameters for MAD-clipping) before the total number of inputs.
 The first popped operand is the termination criteria and the second is the multiple of the median absolute deviation.

-For example, in the command below, the first popped operand (0.01) is the MAD-clipping termination criteria.
-If the termination criteria is larger than, or equal to, 1 it is interpreted as a pre-defined the number of clips.
-But if it is between 0 and 1, then it is the tolerance level on the change in the median absolute deviation (see MAD clipping).
-The second popped operand (5) is the multiple of the median absolute deviation to use in MAD-clipping.
-The third popped operand (3) is number of datasets that will be used (similar to the first popped operand to min).
+For example, in the command below, the first popped operand of sigclip-mean (0.1) is the \(\sigma\)-clipping termination criteria.
+If the termination criteria is larger than, or equal to 1, it is interpreted as the total number of clips.
+But if it is between 0 and 1, then it is the tolerance level on the change in the median absolute deviation (see Sigma clipping).
+The second popped operand (4) is the multiple of sigma (STD) to use.
+The third popped operand (3) is number of datasets that should be stacked (similar to the first popped operand to min).
+Two other side-notes should be mentioned here:

-$ astarithmetic a.fits b.fits c.fits 3 5 0.01 madclip-fill-std
+$ astarithmetic a.fits b.fits c.fits 3 5 0.01 \

 madclip-mad